both sides together

 Tangent lines are lines that are tangent to a curve or graph at a tangent point.
 There must be a point on the curve.
 At that tangent point, the curve or graph is behaving in some manner, which the tangent line is modeling.

 Best job means the line shares the tangent point with the curve and the slope of the line is the same as the “slope” of the curve at the tangent point.
+If you zoomed in on the graph at the tangent point, then the curve would slowly begin to look just like the line.
+Thee canonly be one tangent line.

 For quadratics, we have a formula for the \(iRoC\) or \(f'\) (the derivative of \(f\)), which gives the exact slope of each tangent line along the parabola.
 But, for a random function, how do you get a tangent line for its graph without knowing the slope ahead of time?

-\(\blacktriangleright \) There are two behaviors happening as we shift a secant line.
-The graph has one behavior and the moving secant lines have another behavior.
-The graph is behaving (there is a pattern) and the secant lines are behaving (there is a pattern).
+\(\blacktriangleright \) There are two behaviors happening as we shift a secant line over to the tangent point.
+The graph has its own behavior and the moving secant lines have another behavior.

 • First, the points on the curve or graph itself are approaching the tangent point, from both sides.
 The graph is connecting up to the point.
 There is no break.
 The function is continuous at the corresponding domain number.